PaloAltoNetworks/Alicloud-LB-Sandwich/README.md

 - The HA script on the Monitor node is hosted on a storage bucket on Alicloud.
 Access to github is sometimes denied from Alicloud regions in China.
 - The "admin" password for the VM-Series after the sample config is committed is "PaloAlt0123".
 Please change the password as soon as the VM-Series comes online.
 - The VM-Series Marketplace image must use one of these instance families: g5, sn2, sn2ne
+- Not all Alicloud regions support DPDK.
+Please, make sure it's disabled when deploying in those zones or the Ethernet interfaces will not come up (`set system setting dpdk-pkt-io off`)

 ## Deployment